jdormit/senior-project-site/index.md

 ## Mockups
 Mockups of the proposed client UI can be found [here](mockups).

+## Architecture Plan
+A rough outline of the proposed architecture for the backend and the web application can be found [here](architecture).

 ## Research Paper
 As a part of the project, I will write a research paper.
 Details can be found [here](paper).